Meiguro/simplyjs/README.md

 ## Clock
 [Clock]: #clock

-The Clock module makes working with the Wakeup module with time utility functions.
+The Clock module makes working with the [Wakeup] module simpler with its provided time utility functions.

 ### Clock